empirical-org/Quill-NLP-Tools-and-Datasets/README.md

 ## Large Language Models for student feedback

 Second, this corpus contains all data and scripts for our experiments with Large Language Models for student feedback.
+The goal of this task is to provide automatic feedback on the content of student responses.
-The data are in `data/automl`, organized by passage and prompt.
+The files with examples of human feedback are in `data/automl`, organized by passage and prompt.
 The scripts are in `scripts/gpt`.

 ## GPT scripts